 "Start with a trophy ring."

-Soon he presented a little jewel box room 314.
+Soon in room 314, he presented me a little jewel box.

 Inside was a gold ring with a mounted pearl.
-I said nothing, smiled, told him to get undressed and on the bed.
-He assumed I was happy, undressed rapidly and sat on the bed’s edge with Mr. Supini alert.
+I said nothing, smiled, told him to undress and sit on the bed’s edge.
+He assumed I was happy, undressed rapidly and sat with Mr. Supini alert.

-I didn’t touch the ring, stayed dressed, went to the bathroom and dampened a towel for his pelvic wipe down but used cold water.
-I knelt before him, wiped him down while he complained about the cold towel, told him to hush, and massaged Mr. Supini.
+I stayed dressed, went to the bathroom, wet a towel in cold water, knelt before him and wiped his pubic area.
+I smiled while he complained about the cold wet towel, told him to hush, and massaged Mr. Supini.

-Once he was fully aroused, I told him to lie on his back and shut his eyes.
-With the wet towel in hand, I stood up, got my purse next to the nightstand and started toward the door.
+Once it was at full attention, I told him to lie on his back and shut his eyes.
+I stood, got my purse and started toward the door; his pearl ring left abandoned on the nightstand.
 He cheated and peeked.
 He assumed I was getting a condom and smiled.
-Instead, I put the purse strap over my shoulder and went to the door.
-He sat up naked.
+When I put the purse strap over my shoulder and went to the door, he jumped up.

 "What's wrong?
 What's the matter?"